-There are many reason on why a person just doesn’t leave an abusive relationship.
-Some of the reasons may be because of financial dependence, they have no other place to go, or even a lack of help from law enforcement (Patrick, 2018).
+Research indicates that there are many reasons why someone may not leave an abusive relationship.
+Some of the reasons may include: financial dependence, having no other place to go, or even a lack of help from law enforcement (Patrick, 2018).
 When people are in these types of relationships they tend to do a cost-benefit analysis and determine whether or not it’s worth it to stay within the relationship even if they are being abused.
-Some other reason that they not leave is because they are dependent on that person.
-These people who become dependent on these people may develop separation anxiety and this could be another possible factor that these people won’t leave the relationship.
-However, it’s important to note that these reason for staying may even change over time.
+Another reason that they may not leave is because they are dependent on that person.
+This dependency may create separation anxiety and may also make it difficult to leave the relationship.
+However, it’s important to note that these reasons for staying may even change over time.

 Getting out of an abusive relationship is not an easy thing for people to do and many of them stay in the relationship because they feel that they will be safer than getting out of it.
 It has been found that when a victim tries to leave an abusive relationship, they are twice as likely to be killed by their abuser.
 According to the National Coalition Against Domestic Violence (NCADV) 1 in 3 females and 1 in 4 males have been victims to some form of domestic violence and abuse.
 With these numbers, ten million people are physically abused by their partner within a year and with that there are 20,000 calls made a day to domestic violence hotlines (NCADV).
 To some, they may not have been aware of these statistics, but this is the sad reality of the situation.
 However, when an abuser has a gun, the risk of homicide within that relationships increases by 500%.
 The sad truth is that in the year 2018 for instance, 503 people lost their lives to gun-related domestic violence (NCADV).